-Mike Huckabee is a former governor of Arkansas and Republican candidate for president in 2008.
-Huckabee is an ordained minister who earned a B.A. from Ouachita Baptist University in 1975 and a master's degree from Southwestern Baptist Theological Seminary in 1980.
+Mike Huckabee is a former governor of Arkansas and a two-time Republican candidate for president.
+Mike Huckabee is an ordained minister who earned a B.A. from Ouachita Baptist University in 1975 and a master's degree from Southwestern Baptist Theological Seminary in 1980.
 He served as pastor of Baptist congregations in Pine Bluff and Texarkana during the 1980s while also heading up the religious television station KBSC (now KLFI).
 He was elected lieutenant governor of Arkansas in a 1993 special election (after Governor Bill Clinton was elected U.S. president), and took over as governor in 1996 when Guy Tucker resigned after being convicted of mail fraud and conspiracy.
 Huckabee was re-elected in 1998 and 2002, then announced in 2007 that he would run for the Republican nomination for president.
 With his Southern roots and pastoral credentials, Huckabee was a favorite candidate of the religious right; he is outspoken opponent of abortion rights and gay marriage.
 However, he quit the race in March of 2008 after John McCain locked up the nomination.

-Extra credit: Huckabee married the former Janet McCain on 25 May 1974.
+Mike Huckabee married the former Janet McCain on 25 May 1974.
 (She is no relation to John McCain.)
-The Huckabees have three children: John Mark, David and Sarah...
-Huckabee and Bill Clinton are both from the same small town: Hope, Arkansas.
-Clinton is nine years older than Huckabee… As governor, Huckabee occasionally played bass guitar in an Arkansas rock band, Capitol Offense… His other books include Character Is the Issue (1997, with John Perry) and Kids Who Kill (1998, with George Grant).
+The Huckabees have three children: John Mark, David and Sarah… Mike Huckabee and Bill Clinton are both from the same small town: Hope, Arkansas.
+Clinton is nine years older than Huckabee… As governor, Mike Huckabee occasionally played bass guitar in an Arkansas rock band, Capitol Offense… His other books include Character Is the Issue (1997, with John Perry) and Kids Who Kill (1998, with George Grant).

-Copyright © 1998-2014 by Who2?, LLC.
+Copyright © 1998-2016 by Who2?, LLC.
 All rights reserved.